Bicycle tours in Italy and France refined daily to suit you

 While cycling is primary and central to our tours, we firmly believe it’s also essential to savor what’s unique to the only two locations where we offer our tours, and do so on your terms.

 2020 Giro d’Italia Stage 20, Saturday May 20, goes over Colle dell’Agnello and finishes at Sestriere.
-The climb along the Valle Varaita to Colle dell’Agnello isn’t far from our home base in Piemonte.
+The challenging climb along the scenic Valle Varaita to Colle dell’Agnello isn’t far from our home base in Piemonte.

 Thank you for the fabulous holiday in Pont-en-Royans.
 Roger and I really enjoyed ourselves and, as usual, you did a great job. — Julie W., 2012 Rhône-Alpes, France.

 Thanks for the beautiful trip.
 You did a good job balancing the needs and abilities of a diverse group.
 I was pleased with the climbs and rides I did.
 Way cool! — Debbie B., 2010 Rhône-Alpes, France.